korneevdi/Online-Shop/README.md

 The _t_authority_ table stores the manager authority, i.e. their role.
 You can set "ROLE_MANAGER" in the _c_authority_ column.

 The _t_user_ table stores the manager's username and password.
 Here you can set them.
-It is better to use a bcrypt-encoder to encode passwords in the database.
+It is better to use a [bcrypt generator](https://bcrypt-generator.com/) to encode passwords in the database.
 If you do it, just write

 ```
 {bcrypt}<you password>